Pretzel Buns

 Salt: Fine salt (I prefer sea salt, you can also use table salt) is added to the dough for flavor and because it performs the important function of tightening the gluten network (the structure of the bread) and tenderizing the final buns.
 Then, for topping, I use pretzel salt ordered from Amazon.
 You can also use coarse sea salt instead.

-How to Make Pretzel Buns (Step by Step)
+How to Make Pretzel Buns (Step-by-Step)

 Prepare the Dough: In the bowl of a stand mixer fitted with the dough hook, combine all ingredients and knead until a smooth and elastic dough forms.
 You can also knead by hand, it’ll just take some tenacity!